-California Labor Code 2802 is the law that requires employers to reimburse their employees for the reasonably necessary expenses that they incur in order to do their job.
-If they do not reimburse these employee expenses, they can face a wage and hour lawsuit.
+California Labor Code 2802 is the law that requires employers to reimburse workers for “all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties.”
+Employers that fail to do so can face a wage and hour lawsuit.
 The statute allows employees to recover attorneys’ fees, in addition to reimbursement.

 If the violation is widespread, employees can form a class action.